 - Students who are studying for a master’s degree may hold an assistantship for a maximum of two years.
 Those with the master’s degree and studying for the Ph.D. degree may hold the assistantship for a maximum of four years and those studying for the Ph.D. degree, where the masters is not required, may hold the assistantship for a maximum of five years.

-The award package for graduate research / teaching assistantships and fellowships includes a 10-month tuition waiver and a minimum stipend ($10,000 for master’s students and $13,000 for Ph.D. students).
+The award package for graduate research / teaching assistantships and fellowships includes a 10-month tuition waiver and a minimum stipend, of $20,000 for master’s and Ph.D. students.
 In many cases, additional stipend support is available through funded grants.
 Students may inquire about these opportunities at the time of application submission.